🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 What is the best Yosemite itinerary for a short visit?

 Depending on the time of year and activities you have planned, your exact packing list will vary.
-However, there are a few key items that you should consider including:
+However, there are a few key items that I recommend bringing:

 America the Beautiful Annual Pass